Afghan refugee resettlement questions and answers

 • Our bilingual infocard Need Help with Your Refugee Claim? promotes the legal aid immigration phone line and other legal aid services.
 This infocard is available online in English and seven other languages, including Pashto and Dari, which are the most widely spoken languages in Afghanistan.

 • Legal Aid Can Help You brochure outlines what legal aid is, and how and where to apply for it.
-And our multilingual poster in Dari and Pashto provides information on how to contact us and find out about free legal help.

 The Canadian Council for Refugees has a one-pager on the most recent information about programs on resettlement, family reunification, and the situation of refugee claims.